-- Go to our For Parents page if you have a child who stammers.
+- Go to For Parents if you have a child who stammers.

-- See our Get Help section for therapies and courses.
+- See Get Help for tips, therapies and courses.

 - Talk to someone: Start a webchat or call our helpline free on 0808 802 0002.
 Or email firstname.lastname@example.org